 Limitless Futures Trading on Synfutures Protocol

-The explosion of decentralized spot trading on AMMs such as Uniswap and Sushiswap has paved the way for acceptance of onchain derivatives.
+The explosion of decentralized spot trading on AMMs such as Uniswap and Sushiswap has paved the way for onchain derivatives.
 Despite Synthetix, one of the biggest derivative protocols being in operation since 2018, its volume is lesser than the younger spot AMMs.
 Two main reasons for this: most investors in crypto are interested in buying spot(investing) over the more technical futures(trading), and, derivatives traders still prefer centralized exchanges to their decentralized counterparts.
 With the volume on derivative products trouncing spot volume for most markets, it is expected that today’s onchain derivatives volume will grow to at least spot volume numbers if not more.
 Another case for derivative products is the ongoing regulatory scrutiny of centralized exchanges.
 Derivative protocols offer alternative censorship-resistant permissionless access to financial instruments.
 The strong performance of Perpetual Protocol and Synthetix tokens, the two leading derivative protocols, during the crypto bear market confirms the growing importance of these platforms.